 In the very rare circumstances of this not being recognised, and bearing in mind the best interests of other residents, the staff, and the resident themselves, then there is a covenant in the lease where the Landlord may give notice.
 It should be stressed that this is the very last resort and it is hoped, that matters such as this can be dealt with in a sensible and sympathetic manner by all parties.

 Where a couple are occupying a property and one of them becomes unable to look after themselves, there is no need for alternative arrangements to be made, as long as the other party remains able to cope, with the assistance of outside agencies.

-Avonpark also benefits from the on-site residential, nursing and dementia care homes on site.
+Avonpark also benefits from the on-site residential, nursing and dementia care homes operated by care specialists HC-One.

 There is a restaurant, bar, library area, computer for resident’s use, village shop, function room/hall, bistro/conservatory and a launderette.

 The Village Residents’ Association also organises social events and outings for residents to join in if they wish.
 Some of the activities already in existence at the Village are as follows: Keep fit, supper club, singing group, scrabble, theatre trips, poetry, music and bridge.
 There are also coffee mornings, a monthly luncheon club with guest speakers and events such as film shows in the hall.

 We encourage residents to form their own Residents’ Association and the Village Manager is available to attend the Residents Association Committee Meetings by invitation.

 Under the terms of the Deed of Management, the Management Company provides each resident with a written estimated budget of the Service Charges for the coming year.

 Prior to this being issued, the Village Manager meets with a Finance Monitoring Group appointed by the Residents’ Association, to discuss the proposed new budget and as far as possible to obtain agreement to it, having made available all the relevant figures and supporting information.